iagoleal/iagoleal.github.io/posts/recursion-schemes.md

-Both in regards to data and control flow, the movement we encounter in here consists of substituting general purpose structures that concretely represent the instructions we are given to the processor for more specific structures, having more abstract roles in the code.
+Both in regards to data and control flow, the movement we encounter in here consists of substituting general purpose structures that concretely represent the instructions we give to the processor by specific structures having more abstract roles in the code.
 In terms of computational expressiveness, nothing changes.
 What the processor sees is the same in both unstructured and structured programming.
 The benefit lies in the programmer's expressiveness.
 With more specific statements,